-Bottom line: If you want your lock-in to be all it can be, don’t rely on what’s worked in the past or for ‘x’ group; rather reset the slate and pray before you plan.
+Bottom line: If you want your lock-in to reach its potential, don’t rely on what’s worked in the past or for ‘x’ group; rather reset the slate and pray before you plan.

 2. Don’t ‘dele-hate’; delegate.

-Lock-ins provide a great opportunity for youth leaders and/or youth parents to step up.
-I remember a few years back during one particular lock-in, I had youth serve neighboring communities through random acts of kindness before returning to church.
+I remember during one particular lock-in, our team had the youth serve neighboring communities through random acts of kindness before returning to church.
 The problem was since we didn’t have a church bus at our disposal, I couldn’t transport all our youth at once.
-Thus, I had no choice but to call a few parents and request assistance.
+Consequently, I had no choice but to call a few parents and request assistance.

 Now, I admit: as an independent introvert, I wasn’t too excited making my needs known at first; however, as it turned out, talking to parents proved to be liberating in the sense it allowed me to shed light not only on event vision but group vision.

-As for my youth team, I gave each leader a different contact sheet with instructions on inviting their list of youth reminding them it wasn’t about numbers or outcomes, but making as many youth aware they were welcome.
+As for my youth team, I gave each leader a different contact sheet with instructions on inviting their list of youth and reminded them it wasn’t about numbers or outcomes, but making as many youths aware they were welcome.